sasilver75/obsidian/Articles/Patterns for Building LLM-based Systems and Products (?) {Eugene Yan Blog}.md

 	- Precision: Average cosine similarity between each token in the *generated output* and its nearest match in the *reference*.
 	- F1: Harmonic mean of precision and recall
 ![[Pasted image 20240605205343.png]]
-Useful because it's able to account for synonyms and paraphrasing, which simpler metrics like BLEU and ROGUE can't due, due to their reliance on exact matches.
+Useful because it's able to account for synonyms and paraphrasing, which simpler metrics like BLEU and ROUGE can't due, due to their reliance on exact matches.

 ### MoverScore
 - Uses contextualized embeddings to compute the distance between tokens in the generated output and reference.
 Unlike BERTScore, which is based on one-to-one matching (hard alignment) of tokens, MoverScore allows for many-to-one matching (soft alignment).